AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/CapAct2.JPG?raw=true" height = 200>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/CapAct.jpg?raw=true" height = 200>

 </center>

 **Figure 11.** (Left) Bird's eye view of the set-up.
 (Right) X-Y plane view of set-up

 ####Procedure
 The set-up described in the experimental apparatus was used.
 A basin was placed on a scale at the bottom of the strings.
 A timer was started when the dye solution was added into the input basin.
 Results were noted qualitatively and quantitatively.
 The migration of the dye was assed with time and weight was to be recorded at the 20 min, 1 hour, and 2 hours marks in the lower basin where water was expected to flow to.

+### Grouped Strings Capillary Action Experiment
+#### Objective of Experiment
+The objectives of the single Dacron string experiment were to determine how uniformly water flowed down the string and the length of a string needed for the  water to have a 15-minute residence time on the string.

+#### Experimental Apparatus

+####Procedure

+### Single Aramid String Experiment
+#### Objective of Experiment
+The objectives of the single Dacron string experiment were to determine how uniformly water flowed down the string and the length of a string needed for the  water to have a 15-minute residence time on the string.

+#### Experimental Apparatus

+####Procedure

 ## Results and Analysis
 ### Single Chain Experiment